retomeier/android-protips-location/Readme.txt

  * limitations under the License.
  */

+This project is using outdated Android APIs and is in the process of being updated.

 ** QUICK START GUIDE **

 1) Make sure you've downloaded and installed the Android Compatibility Library: